-The COVID-19 situation is dynamic, causing significant uncertainty regarding when video lottery operations and the entertainment centre will re-open.
-The ultimate duration and magnitude of the impact on the economy and the financial effect on the Corporation's future revenues, operating results and overall financial performance is not known at this time; however, the impact could be material.
+The COVID-19 situation's ultimate duration and magnitude of the impact on the economy and the financial effect on the Corporation's future revenues, operating results and overall financial performance is not known at this time.
 At the reporting date, the Corporation determined that COVID-19 had no impact on its significant accounting policies, contracts or lease agreements, the assessment of provisions and contingent liabilities, or the timing of revenue recognition.